-A lead, in a marketing context, is a potential sales contact: an individual or organization that expresses an interest in your goods or services.
-Leads are typically obtained through the referral of an existing customer, or through a direct response to advertising/publicity.
+A sales lead is a potential sales contact, individual or organization that expresses an interest in your goods or services.
+Leads are typically obtained through the referral of an existing customer or through a direct response to advertising or publicity.
 A company's marketing department is typically responsible for lead generation.